hervegirod/python27_distrib/README.md

 # python27_distrib
-Python 27 distrib on Windows
+Python 27 and Python35 distribs on Windows